ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 ### Specifics

-This will be percieved by some as an indlugenece or a boondoggle for some to avoid doing work.
-However, structures should be put in place to make a clear return on investement for the health system in South Australia.
+This will be perceived by some as an indulgence or a boondoggle for some to avoid doing work.
+However, structures should be put in place to make a clear return on investment for the health system in South Australia.
 These could include:

 -   If the exams are not taken the learner could be asked to return the money.

--   THe choice of training could be decided by managers with experience of each learners skill base and the needs of the health system.
+-   The choice of training could be decided by managers with experience of each learners skill base and the needs of the health system.

 Secondments
 -----------